 Jurisdictional Agencies and ANCSA Corporations have an annual opportunity to review wildfire management options and site designations on their lands and update them if warranted by changes in objectives, fire conditions, land use patterns, resource information, and/or technologies.
-Management option changes should be a collaborative effort between all affected jurisdictional and protecting units.
-Changes will not be made without the approval of all Jurisdictional Agency Administrators whose lands are affected or without concurrence by the Protecting Agency.
+All affected Jurisdictional and Protecting units should collaborate on Management Option changes.
+All Jurisdictional Agency Administrators whose lands are affected must approve the changes, and the Protecting Agency(ies) must concur.